biocore/qiime/doc/scripts/make_2d_plots.rst

 		This is the user-generated preferences file.
 NOTE: This is a file with a dictionary containing preferences for the analysis [default: None]
 	-k, `-`-background_color
-		This is the background color to use in the plots. [default: None] -o, `-`-output_dir
+		This is the background color to use in the plots. [default: None] `-`-ellipsoid_opacity
+		Used when plotting ellipsoids for a summary plot (i.e. using a directory of coord files instead of a single coordfile).
+Valid range is 0-1.
+A value of 0 produces completely transparent (invisible) ellipsoids.
+A value of 1 produces completely opaque ellipsoids.
+	`-`-ellipsoid_method
+		Used when plotting ellipsoids for a summary plot (i.e. using a directory of coord files instead of a single coord file).
+Valid values are "IQR" and "sdev".
+	`-`-master_pcoa
+		If performing averaging on multiple coord files, the other coord files will be aligned to this one through procrustes analysis.
+This master file will not be included in the averaging.
+If this master coord file is not provided, one of the other coord files will be chosen arbitrarily as the target alignment. [default: None]
+	-o, `-`-output_dir
 		Path to the output directory